 Scholar Stories

-Due to the Taliban resurgence, we are no longer able to share the beautiful stories of our scholars and allow people to follow their journeys.
+Due to the Taliban resurgence, we are no longer able to share the details of our scholars which allow people to follow their journeys.
+It is possible however to share anonymised accounts.
+Rahela Trust scholarships bring hope for a better future.

-A Message from Yumna
+A Message From Yumna*

 “Growing up in the Logar Tribe, they did not send their daughters to school due to being conservative and having a complicated opinion…my uncle…was obliged to leave our village because I was not allowed to go to school…